 - Yellow Iris: Also sometimes known as "flag," this variety of beardless iris is highly tolerant of moisture.
 It is an abundant spreader, which sometimes deters gardeners from planting it.
 However, it makes a great container flower variety and produces beautiful blooms and bright green foliage.

-- Louisiana Iris: This iris is native to the U.S. and hardy up to zone 4.
+- Louisiana Iris: This iris is native to the U.S. and hardy to zone 6-9.
 They boast a wide variety of colors and petals that are reminiscent of lilies.